 Less-than-Significant Impact with Mitigation Incorporated.
-The Solar Blue Project would have driveway entrances on Laurel Avenue and Nevada Avenue.
-These new entrances would result in turning movements in and out of the project site which would increase the potential for interaction with traffic along these County roads.
-However, these project entrances would be designed in accordance with the Kings County Improvement Standards, and would be subject to prior design review and approval by the Kings County Public Works Department.
-Project egress would be controlled by stop signs, and sight-lines would be very good in all directions given the flat terrain, absence of visual obstructions, and linear alignments of Laurel and Nevada Avenues.
-Thus the potential traffic hazard resulting from the project would generally be small, particularly during project operations when the solar facility would generate very little traffic on these very lightly traveled County roads.
+The Chestnut Solar Project would have its main project driveway entrance on Nevada Avenue.
+This new entrance would result in turning movements in and out of the project site which would increase the potential for interaction with through traffic along this County road.
+However, the project entrance would be designed in accordance with the Kings County Improvement Standards, and would be subject to prior design review and approval by the Kings County Public Works Department.
+Project egress would be controlled by stop signs, and sight-lines would be very good in all directions given the flat terrain, absence of visual obstructions, and linear alignment of Nevada Avenue.
+Thus the potential traffic hazard resulting from the project would generally be small, particularly during project operations when the solar facility would generate very little traffic on this very lightly traveled County road.